evelyn1zaukobwn2gldvx-cyber/rumhaven-whitepape/part1/lot-token.md

 * To purchase tickets in the Governor's Lottery, competing for a massive $LOT prize pool.
 * To be staked in the Merchant's Guild to earn passive $RUM income.

+### Liquidity Support

+During the LOT launch, the project team will allocate a portion of the launch proceeds to acquire $RUM and seed initial liquidity for the $RUM markets.
+This action is designed to provide immediate market depth, reduce early price volatility, and ensure smoother on-ramps for players converting into the in-game currency.
+All purchases and liquidity provisioning will be executed transparently and announced to the community.

 </div>